gearz-lab/hypersonic/readme.md

  - [Node.js](https://nodejs.org/)
  - [RethinkDB](http://rethinkdb.com/)

-**Project status**
+**Project status:**

-Gearz is under development.
+Gearz is under active development.
 1.0 release is planned for 2016 Q3.
 For more details, please refer to the [roadmap](https://github.com/gearz-lab/gearz/milestones).

 About
 ---